Invitations are sent at least 2-3 weeks ahead of each camp.

 - Training camps with the national team is a good arena to develop individual skills and team play for Norwegian players.
 The camps gives the opportunity to challenge individuals on a higher level, and the long term development of players is important both for the national team and for the quidditch community in Norway.
 Players who can benefit long term from participation will be prioritized to some extent.

 The team will most likely consist of a full 21 player squad, with amount of playing time differing between players.
 The amount of expected playing time will be made clear in the invitation.
 The final distribution of positions is not fixed and will depend on individual contributions or other factors.

 Selection criteria and guidelines for Team Norway 2021/2022

-The players will mainly be selected to ensure Norway competitiveness at WC20.
+The players will mainly be selected to ensure Norway competitiveness at EG22.
 This is based on individual skill levels, team play and coordination.
 In addition, the future development of Norwegian national team play will have weight in the selection.
 This means that if the difference in skill between two players is not too large, the player that can represent Norway in future tournaments will be selected.
 If the difference in level is large enough, the best player will be selected, independently of possible future eligibility for Norway.

 Selection shall mostly be based on training camps held during the season.
 Players that wants to be considered must participate on all training camps they are invited to, unless they have strong reasons not to.
 These reasons could be financial, work- or school related.
 In addition, the selection committee should watch play during tournaments.